Why SpringBoot?

 }

-Wow… Spring provides many approaches for doing the same thing and we can even mix the approaches as well like you can use both JavaConfig and Annotation based configuration styles in the same application.
+Wow… Spring provides many approaches for doing the same thing, and we can even mix the approaches as well, like you can use both JavaConfig and Annotation-based configuration styles in the same application.

-But there is no one-size fits all kind of solution.
+But there is no one-size-fits-all kind of solution.
 One has to choose the approach based on their own application needs.

 You can find the source code of this article on GitHub at https://github.com/sivaprasadreddy/springboot-tutorials

-Let us take a quick look at the configuration of a typical SpringMVC + JPA/Hibernate web application configuration looks like.
+Let us take a quick look at what the configuration of a typical Spring MVC + JPA/Hibernate web application looks like.

 A web application using Spring MVC and JPA(Hibernate)

-Before getting to know what is SpringBoot and what kind of features it provides, let us take a look at how a typical Spring web application configuration looks like, what are the pain points and then we will discuss about how SpringBoot addresses those problems.
+Before getting to know what Spring Boot is and what kind of features it provides, let us take a look at how a typical Spring web application configuration looks, what the pain points are, and then we will discuss how Spring Boot addresses those problems.

 Step 1: Configure Maven Dependencies

-First thing we need to do is configure all the dependencies required in our pom.xml.
+The first thing we need to do is configure all the dependencies required in our pom.xml.

 <?xml version="1.0" encoding="UTF-8"?>